alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 ## Citing physical data {#sec:physical}

 There is no difference in principle between how one should cite physical data, such as samples or materials, and digital data.
-The majority of issues that apply to physical data also apply to digital data that are too sensitive or voluminous to be transported over the Internet.
+Physical data is often less reproducible or shareable than digital data, but the majority of issues that apply to it also apply to digital data that are too sensitive or voluminous to be transported over the Internet.
 In practice, the issue most likely to cause confusion is how and whether to provide a URL for the physical data.